MaiJi97/Leetcode/java/314_BinaryTreeVerticalOrderTraversal/README.md

 After we complete filling in the hash map, we can iterate through the hash map in the order of its column number / key value, then sort the value of each value by its row number and add the column number to the result. </br>

 HashMap<Integer, List<int[]>> where key is the column number and value is the list of node values as well as the row number of a node from this column.
-Then

 Time Complexity: O(W * H log H)